 Skip to content

-Public Place in Minnesota Gun Laws
+Public Place in Gun Laws

-Estimated reading time: 6 minutes
+Estimated reading time: 8 minutes

-What is a “public place” for firearm possession laws in Minnesota?
 Several Minnesota laws may apply when a person is in possession of a gun in a “public place.”
-So type of place can make the difference between lawful, unlawful and criminal.
+So the type of place can make the difference between lawful, unlawful and criminal.
 Examples includes Carry without a permit, and Carry with 0.04 Alcohol Concentration in a Public Place (including with a Minnesota Carry Permit).

 “Public place” is a relative term in the laws.
 And so what may be a public place for one purpose might not be, for another.
 For example, the term is important in prostitution and in DWI criminal cases.